awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 You can control which sessions a user can end by using a condition with specific tag key variables in an IAM user policy\.
 The condition specifies that the user can only end sessions that are tagged with one or both of these specific tag key variables and a specified value\.

-When a user in your AWS account starts a session, Session Manager applies two resource tags to the session\.
+When a user in your Amazon Web Services account starts a session, Session Manager applies two resource tags to the session\.
 The first resource tag is `aws:ssmmessages:target-id`, with which you specify the ID of the target the user is allowed to end\.
 The other resource tag is `aws:ssmmessages:session-id`, with a value in the format of `role-id:caller-specified-role-name`\.

 **Note**
 Session Manager doesn’t support custom tags for this IAM access control policy\.
 You must use the resource tags supplied by AWS, described below\.